A Comprehensive Worldwide Guide and Checklist

 The Microsoft Word document is the newer .DOCX format for Microsoft Word 2007 or later that results in a much smaller file size with additional features.
 Older versions of Word require the Microsoft Office Compatibility Pack to open the newer file.
 The Adobe Acrobat version includes all the hotlinks that were previously only available in the Word version and both versions now have the document navigation information setup and available.

 If you see a slot card that is not listed in the guide, have the missing scans for a card listed on the ChipGuide website, or you have any questions - please contact me via email at: firstname.lastname@example.org

 In lieu of selling books as in the past, electronic copies of the guide are free to download while donations are appreciated to help cover costs and the efforts to keep this document going.
 The PayPal 'Donate' buttons here and above allow you to easily donate any amount you feel comfortable contributing to the cause, every dollar helps.
 After you click on the Donate button a PayPal window will open where you can enter the desired donation amount, just be sure NOT to click on the checkbox to make monthly donations since I would assume you're only making a one time donation.
 I can't control that part of the process so just thought I'd point it out.
 Just log into your PayPal account and follow the prompts to complete the process.
-Thanks in advance for whatever you can donate, every little bit helps no matter how big or small.
-Plus, a portion of any donations received are now being shared with David Spragg to help support the SlotCardBBS.
+Thanks in advance for whatever you can donate, every little bit helps no matter how small.
+Plus, a portion of any monetary donations received are now being shared with David Spragg to help support the SlotCardBBS.

 If you'd prefer to send PayPal donations directly to my email address instead of using the Donate buttons, just send them to: email@example.com